FarizDemiri/epic-redis-infrastructure-lab/README.md

 ### What Was Built

 ✅ **Production Infrastructure** - 3-node Redis cluster deployed across 3 AWS availability zones
-✅ **HIPAA Compliance** - 4-layer security architecture with encryption and access controls
+✅ **HIPAA-Aligned Security** - 4-layer defense-in-depth architecture with encryption and access controls
 ✅ **Monitoring Stack** - Real-time observability with Prometheus and Grafana
 ✅ **Epic Integration** - Demonstrated patterns for MyChart, Interconnect, and CLOC
 ✅ **Complete Documentation** - 2000+ lines of runbooks, guides, and architecture docs